-Factors that may make the cancer more likely to recur include:
+Factors that may make the cancer more likely to come back in the treated breast or in other parts of the body include:

-- if the cancer was hormone receptor negative
+- the cancer was hormone receptor negative

-- if the surgical margin was not clear.
+- the surgical margin was not clear

 Having one or more of these factors doesn’t necessarily mean the cancer will come back or spread.

 This can help detect cancer in the other breast.
 This means regularly looking at your breasts and feeling them to know what is normal for you.
 Being breast aware and having regular check-ups can also help find a recurrence early so it can be treated.

 If you have had a bilateral mastectomy with or without a reconstruction, you should also regularly look at and feel your new shape and get to know your new normal.
 Report any changes to your specialist, breast care nurse or GP.